 Finally, it is worth investing in good quality equipment before you get started, especially lights and heaters.

 To return to the original question, the answer is, no, it’s not very hard to grow cannabis.
-The plant actually is a “weed” and is pretty resistant towards things like mould.
+The plant actually is a “weed” and is pretty resistant towards things like mold.
 If you put enough time and effort into it, you won’t find it too hard, and, hopefully, will find the entire process rewarding in every sense of the word.